 On May 2, 1962, 303 Marlborough was purchased from Margaret Cassidy by Estelle (Waldman) Charles, the wife of Edward Charles.
 They previously had lived at 106 Marlborough.

 In June of 1962, Estelle Charles filed for (and subsequently received) permission to convert the house from a lodging house into a single-family dwelling.

 Edward and Estelle Charles operated several lodging houses on West Newton Street and on St. Botolph Street.
 It appears, however, that they made 303 Marlborough their home and did not accept lodgers there.

 Edward Charles died in April of 1987.
-Estelle Charles continued to live at 303 Marlborough in the 1990s, and possibly until her death in September of 2001.
+Estelle Charles continued to live at 303 Marlborough until her death in September of 2001.